AnonymousPersona/romance_study/README.md

 # romance_study

-specify the path of the files in path.Rev
+specify the directory of the files in path.Rev